-Seminole Elementary will be focusing on explicit instruction in phonics and phonemic awareness during the additional hour of instruction.
+Seminole Elementary will be focusing on explicit instruction in phonics and phonemic awareness during the additional hour of instruction using Blast Phonics, and iReady individualized computer-based instruction,

 According to Chall (1996), "systematic and early instruction in phonics leads to better rea ding: better accuracy of word recognition, decoding, spelling, and oral and silent reading comprehension."
-The most effective type of instruction, especially for children at risk for reading difficulties, is explicit (direct) instruction (Adams, 1990; Chall, 1996; Honig, 199 5; Evans and Carr, 1985; Stahl and Miller, 1989; Anderson et al, 1985.).
-Implicit instruct ion relies on readers "discovering" clues about sounspelling relationships.
+The most effective type of instruction, especially for children at risk for reading difficulties, is explicit (direct) instruction (Adams, 1990; Chall, 1996; Honig, 1995; Evans and Carr, 1985; Stahl and Miller, 1989; Anderson et al, 1985.).
+Implicit instruct ion relies on readers "discovering" clues about soundspelling relationships.
 Good readers can do this; poor readers aren't likely to.
-Good reade rs can generalize their knowledge of soundspelling relationships and syllable patterns to read new words in which these and other so und- spellings and patterns occur.
+Good readers can generalize their knowledge of soundspelling relationships and syllable patterns to read new words in which these and other so und-spellings and patterns occur.
 Poor readers must rely on explicit instruction.

-Although explicit instruction has proved more effective than implicit instruction, the key element in the success of explicit phonics instruction is the provision of multiple opportunities to read decodable words (that is, words containing previously taught sound-spellings) in context (Stabl.
-Osborn, and Pearson, 1992; Juel and Poperspellings) in context (Stahl, Osborn, and Pearson, 1992; Juel and Roper-
+Although explicit instruction has proved more effective than implicit instruction, the key element in the success of explicit phonics instruction is the provision of multiple opportunities to read decodable words (that is, words containing previously taught sound-spellings) in context (Stahl, Osborn, and Pearson, 1992; Juel and Roper-

 Schneider, 1985; Adams, 1990) and ample modeling of the application of these skills to r eal reading.
-In fact, students who receive phonics instruction achieve best in both decodi ng and comprehension if the text they read contains high percentages of decodable words.
-In addition, by around second or third grade, children who've been taught with explicit p honics instruction generally surpass the reading abilities of their peers who've been taught with implicit phonics instruction (Chall, 1996).
-Seminole purchased BLAST!
-Phonics program for the 2018-19 SY.
-Seminole is also using Ready strategies from the iReady Toolkit differentiated instruction.
-The Scaffolding handbook from ReadyGEN is also used to provide additional strategies for remedial instruction.
+In fact, students who receive phonics instruction achieve best in both decoding and comprehension if the text they read contains high percentages of decodable words.
+In addition, by around second or third grade, children who've been taught with explicit phonics instruction generally surpass the reading abilities of their peers who've been taught with implicit phonics instruction (Chall, 1996).